bengarrett/RetroTxt/docs/src/index.md

 ## (optional) Edit the manifest file

-The `ext/manifest.json` file contains the configuration and metadata for RetroTxt.
+Some may wish to edit the Extension manifest containing the base configuration, permissions, and metadata for RetroTxt.

 ```json
   "host_permissions": [